 January 1st means opening day in New Mexico for deer hunters that prefer to hunt bucks in the rut.
-New Mexico, for the past few years, has had a split archery deer season.
-One group of hunters in early September prior to the muzzleloader and rifle hunters, and another set in January; the early hunters afforded the benefit of getting to hunt prior to any firearm season and after months of no hunting pressure and the later the opportunity to chase them during the rut.
-I have historically preferred the rut hunt as the days of the September hunt still reach over 100 degrees and my old friend “Mr. Coon-Tail” has not gone to bed for the winter yet.
+New Mexico, currently has a split archery deer season.
+One group of hunters in early September prior to the muzzleloader and rifle hunters, and another set in January; the early hunters have the benefit of getting to hunt prior to any firearm season and after months of no hunting pressure and the later the opportunity to hunt them during the rut.
+Historically, I prefer the rut hunt as the days of the September hunt still reach over 100 degrees and my old friend “Mr. Coon-Tail” has not gone to bed for the winter yet.
 The added bonus of getting the big boys out in full force for the annual rut is just icing on the cake!

-2010 was a horribly dry year here in the lower portion of New Mexico.
-While I was getting drenched in elk country in September, the desert lowlands were burning up!
-Through all of the sweltering August and September days, most of our water in stock tanks and desert springs dried up.
+Sometimes it’s horribly dry here in the lower portion of New Mexico.
+And I got drenched in elk country in September and the desert lowlands were burning up!
+Through the sweltering August and September days, most of our water in stock tanks and desert springs dries up.
 Once the heat was gone, the rains still did not come.
-I did not realize how dry our conditions actually were until early December when I started scouting for the January hunt.
+Last year I did not realize how dry our conditions actually were until early December when I went scouting for the January hunt.

-The area I hunt mule deer in is an area I have hunted for thirty years.
-A normal year will have me out putting up trail cameras in early December along a 4 mile stretch of a canyon that is normally loaded with deer.
+I’ve hunted my mule deer area for thirty years.
+A normal year will have me putting up trail cameras in early December along a 4 mile stretch of a canyon that is normally loaded with deer.
 By January 1st, the purpose of checking the trail cameras is not to see if deer exist in this canyon, but to see which part is holding the biggest buck.
 This season proved to be far different though.

-Last year I had found a spring that I had never seen before, and on the 5th day of the 2010 hunt with, God’s help, I harvested a tremendous desert muley by that spring.
+Last year I had found a spring on the 5th day of the hunt, with God’s help, I harvested a tremendous desert muley by that spring.
 So obviously, this year started off with a hike into that spring to put up a trail camera.
 Once there, all that could be found was a dust bowl where the water had pooled just one season before.
 A few old dig marks from a deer’s hooves revealed that it had been some time since this spring had pooled water.

 While there can be several disadvantages to hunting on working ranches here in the desert, there is one huge advantage.
 A working ranch will always have working water.
 Knowing where all of the waters are on the ranch, I started methodically working my way up the canyon in search of some indications of the range of the deer.
 While mule deer bucks will range many miles during the rut, the does won’t.
 If there is no water, then there will be no does, and come rut time, no bucks.
 I was quite shocked when I had to travel almost to the head of the canyon to find water and deer sign.